-By the end of the first year, students choose a College of Liberal Arts major they wish to enroll in after completing the AS degree.
-During the second year, students take four professional courses in their chosen liberal arts major.
-In addition, as a part of the AS course work, students complete one mathematics and one science course to meet the graduation requirements of their major.
+By the end of the first year, you will choose a bachelor's degree you wish to enroll in after completing the AS degree.
+During the second year, you'll take four professional courses in your chosen major.
+In addition, as a part of the AS degree, you'll complete mathematics, science, and other courses to meet the graduation requirements of your major.